 - Ask her to use her other hand to open very gently the labia majora or folds around her vaginal opening.
 Once she can do so, ask her to hold the tampon in the vaginal opening.

 - Ask her to push the tampon gently through the opening.
 Using a tampon may be a little uncomfortable for your daughter initially, but tell her that getting stressed or panicking will aggravate her discomfort.
-While pushing the tampon in, ask your daughter to direct it towards the small of her back.
+While pushing the tampon in, ask your daughter to direct it towards her back.

 - As your daughter inserts the tampon, the applicator or outer tube will completely go inside her body.
 Tell her to stop once this happens.